-The House at Zaronza is two years old today.
-To celebrate, here is a photo journey through some of the places and views on Corsica that have inspired me during our six visits there.
+Come with me on a photo journey through some of the places and views on Corsica that have inspired my writing during our six visits there.
 I have taken hundreds of photos on Corsica, but these are among my favourites.
 I can feel a seventh visit coming on…

 The village of Nonza and the Paoline Tower, which commands both the village and the sea far below.
 This place provided inspiration in so many ways.